How To Recover After Getting Rejected By VC Funding

 Getting turned down for any startup can be disappointing at first.
 But in the long run, it can benefit you be re-accessing your business model and making changes that will take your business to the next level.

-What a lot of startups fail to realise is that venture capitalist are actually trained to say “no“ and that unless your business plan is the kind that can guarantee fast growth and therefore make profit in the interest of the investor, then VCs are sure to reject you.
-One of the reasons for this is because there are limited investments that VCs can make, so they are coached to look for reasons to withhold funding if they don’t come across a business that is mind blowing.
+What a lot of startups fail to realize is that venture capitalist is actually trained to say “no“ and that unless your business plan is the kind that can guarantee fast growth and therefore make a profit in the interest of the investor, then VCs are sure to reject you.
+One of the reasons for this is because there are limited investments that VCs can make, so they are coached to look for reasons to withhold funding if they don’t come across a business that is mind-blowing.

 These challenges are not insuperable, though there are some things that startups can learn from being rejected by VCs and angel investors.
 Here’s a guide to overcoming setbacks and using it as nourishment to push you forward.

 Venture capitalists and angel capitalists are often respectful individuals and are always willing to offer advice that will help you improve on your business idea.
 So it is in your best interest to ask investors how you can improve and why they rejected your idea.
 The reasons that they give you is important as this will help you avoid making the same mistakes next time around.
 But its also important not just to ask the VCs for feedback but also to get feedback from your networks so the areas that need to be improved are clear.

 When it comes to your business model, investors are looking to sponsor startups that have the potential to make lots of money and most CEOs are well aware their target markets and understand the needs of their consumers.
 But getting rejected by investors shines a red light on your business plan, and forces CEOs to go back to the drawing board and make the necessary changes.

 Take A Deeper Look At Your Market